mhayes853/swift-operation/Sources/OperationCore/Documentation.docc/OperationCore.md

 Swift Operation is a library that takes care of much of that complexity for you, and additionally allows you to configure that complexity on a per-operation basis.

 ## Overview

+### Package Structure
+This package ships a few different targets:
+- `Operation`: The core library bundled with macros and platform-specific defaults.
+- `OperationCore`: The core library that provides the basic building blocks for operations.
+- `OperationWebBrowser`: Web browser default implementations for protocols in `OperationCore`.
+- `SharingOperation`: A [swift-sharing](https://github.com/pointfreeco/swift-sharing) wrapper built on top of `Operation` that provides the `@SharedOperation` property wrapper.

+### Queries
 First, we need to define a data type to operate on, and we’ll create an operation to fetch that data.
 We can create an operation that performs a simple data fetch by using the `@QueryRequest` macro.
 ```swift
 import Foundation